CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   1. Add a Tag Controller with an index and use it to show a list of tags.
   2. Each tag in the index should link to a show page for that tag that also displays all associated products.
   3. Tags in the the Product show should link to the Tag's show page

+### [Lab] Voting on reviews

+Add the possibility for users to vote up or down on reviews as follows:

+  1. Signed in users can vote up or down on any review they did not write
+  2. Users can edit / remove their voting after
+  3. Owners of products can vote on reviews of their products

+[Stretch]
+  1. Sort the listed reviews by the most voted ones